 My parents always lived an artistic life and when they had me, they had no doubts I would be an artist.
 By looking at them I had no doubts as well.
-They put me in old suitcase, which became my first bed and my first art studio; there I found my first pencils.
+They put me in an old suitcase, which became my first bed and my first art studio; there I found my first pencils.
 My parents moved from one place to another and I drew, drew, drew.
 That was a happy time.
 I used to draw on any surface I could possibly find - on paper, walls, and asphalt, everywhere.
-I loved reading books with paintings of great artists and anatomy books as child.
-My mother used to help me to finish my first drawings and father used to explain to me what composition means and how to make a drawing complete.
-And when I turned four, I began to call my activity work.
+As a child I loved reading books with paintings of great artists and anatomy books.
+My mother used to help me finish my first drawings and my father used to explain to me what composition means and how to make a drawing complete.
+When I turned four, I began to call my activity “work”.
 Most important, I knew what art was.
 Now this world gives me information, and all that I see and feel - I put on paper.